 Growing up I hated my body.
 That seriously put a dent in my self-esteem.
-For every compliment I’d get on how I looked I was able to twist it into an insult.
-Catcalling from a car by a stranger or a group of lads on the other side of the road didn’t help either.
+For every compliment I got on how I looked I was able to twist it into an insult.
+Catcalling from a car by a stranger or a group of lads on the other side of the road didn’t help with my self-esteem either.
 It was hard to believe I could ever be attractive.
-Even after meeting my husband and having his confirmation that he found me sexy I still had very little self-confidence.
+Even after meeting my husband and having his confirmation that he found me sexy I still had minimal self-confidence.

-Adverts permeate our day to day life so even if, like me, you avoid magazines and newspapers you still see idealised images on TV, posters and even the sides of buses!
+Adverts permeate our day to day life so even if, like me, you avoid magazines and newspapers you still see idealised images on TV, posters and the sides of buses.
 We are surrounded by photoshopped images that pressure us into believing we need to purchase this scent or that designer outfit to become attractive.
-Bollocks.
+I say bollocks to that.
 You are beautiful exactly as you are.

-Personally, I was still quite reserved, it took a long while to start to wear more revealing clothes.
-As I received more compliments my confidence grew.
-I suddenly realised that I could wear whatever made me happy and by doing so I shone with self-confidence.
-That is the key, you know.
-When you believe in yourself, you’re happy in your skin and your clothing then other people see that and react in kind.
+I was still quite reserved at first, and it took a long while to start to wear more revealing clothes.
+Over time I received more body-positive compliments, and my confidence grew.
+I then realised that I could wear whatever made me happy and by doing so, I shone with self-confidence.
+That's the key, you know.
+When you believe in yourself, you’re comfortable in your skin and clothing - then other people see that and react in kind.

 We all have parts of ourselves that we’re not fans of.
 For me, it’s my back because I have a few rolls.
 What I’ve found though is that my pride in taking a beating that results in pretty marks totally trumps any body worries I have.
-And in displaying my body confidently covered in marks I’ve come to realise that I’m a beautiful canvas to start with.
+And in confidently displaying my body covered in spanking marks, I’ve come to realise that I’m a beautiful canvas to start with.

-'It might not happen overnight but I’m confident that you can boost your confidence because if I’ve managed it, anyone can do it!'
+"It might not happen overnight but I’m confident that you can boost your self-esteem and confidence because if I’ve managed it, anyone can do it!" - Victoria Blisse.

 Here are my five top body-positive tips for building self-esteem within the kink community.